Skip to main content

 • Enacted historic adult-use cannabis legislation, including issuing initial regulations to govern the recreational cannabis market with a focus on equity and social justice

-• Reconstituted the Criminal Sentencing Review Commission and eliminated mandatory minimum sentences for non-violent drug offenses through Attorney General Grewal’s directive
+• Reconstituted the Criminal Sentencing Review Commission and eliminated mandatory minimum sentences for non-violent drug offenses through former Attorney General Grewal’s directive

 • Allocated funding to support the closure and replacement of the Edna Mahan Correctional Facility